tyler-fishbone/bus-mall/README.md

 ## Assets Used

-This project makes use of the meyerweb reset.css that can be fonud here: https://meyerweb.com/eric/tools/css/reset/
+This project makes use of the meyerweb reset.css that can be found here: https://meyerweb.com/eric/tools/css/reset/